-- Placements will be block placements - Discussions regarding placement and progression must be directed to the Nursing Academic Coordinator and the Clinical Coach

-If for extenuating reasons you are NOT able to do a placement, please make sure you submit your special consideration information in via InPlace BEFORE placements are allocated and include evidence to support your request in line with the 'Assessment of Special Circumstances Procedure'.
-If this documentation is not completed, you must accept the placement offer, or be dropped from the clinical course.
-Depending on the time frame, this may incur a financial or academic penalty.

-- If you cancel or do not turn up to an allocated placement with no explanation or appropriate documentation, you either receive an FNC grade, be dropped from the course, and will have to re-enrol in the following semester. - Students will not be re-allocated a placement in the same semester without appropriate evidence and explanation.
+- ♦ Placements will be block placements - Discussions regarding placement and progression must be directed to the Nursing Academic Coordinator and the Clinical Placement Officer - ❖ If for extenuating reasons you are NOT able to do a placement in a specific block or in a particular location, please make sure you submit a special consideration request via InPlace BEFORE placements are allocated and include evidence to support your request in line with the 'Assessment of Special Circumstances Procedure'. - If you do not apply for special consideration, you must be willing to attend the placement you are allocated. - If you cancel or do not turn up to an allocated placement with no explanation or appropriate evidence, you will receive either an FNC grade or be dropped from the course and have to re-enrol in a future semester. - Students will not be re-allocated a placement in the same semester without appropriate evidence or explanation.